If no rainfall is being recorded:

 - Reassemble the 5-in-1 sensor by replacing the (4) four screws on the bottom of the sensor that was removed earlier.

 - Clear out any false readings that were taken while you were cleaning your sensor by pressing the CLEAR TODAY button on your 5-in-1 compatible display.

 If the Unit is still not registering rain:

 - Bring both the sensor and display unit together and power down by removing at least one battery from each and/or removing the power cord.

 - Make sure the A-B-C switch on both units matches.
 Changing to a different channel can be helpful.

 - Reinstall the battery in the outdoor sensor.
-Reinstall battery and/or power cord into the display unit.
-Let the units sit within a couple feet of each other for approximately 5 minutes or until you see a solid sensor signal.
+Reinstall batteries and/or power cord into the display unit.
+Let the units sit within a couple of feet of each other for approximately 5 minutes or until you see a solid sensor signal.